jhorzek/lessSEM/README.md

 called with smoothLasso, smoothAdaptiveLasso, and smoothElasticNet.
 These are only implemented for the comparison of exact and approximate optimization and should not be used in most cases.
-The best model can be selected with the AIC, BIC, or cross-validaiton.
-Cross-validation is implemented in the cv4regularizedSEM function (see ?lessSEM::cv4regularizedSEM).
+The best model can be selected with the AIC, or BIC.
+If you want to use cross-validation instead, use cvLasso, cvAdaptiveLasso, etc. instead (see, e.g., ?lessSEM::cvLasso).
+The smooth versions are called cvSmoothLasso, etc.

 Currently, lessSEM has the following optimizers: